hickoryhost/knotly/README.md

 The `examples/` folder contains:

-- `json/chatgpt_sample.json` and the corresponding generated bundle in `json/output/`.
-- `html/conversation.html`, the derived JSON export in `html/conversation.json`, and the generated bundle in `html/output/`.
+- `html/conversation.html` and the generated bundle in `html/output/`.

 These are used in snapshot tests and act as small reference exports.